 In many cases, health insurance plans will cover the costs of genetic testing when it is recommended by a person's doctor.
 Health insurance providers have different policies about which tests are covered, however.
-A person interested in submitting the costs of testing may wish to contact his or her insurance company beforehand to ask about coverage.
+A person may wish to contact their insurance company before testing to ask about coverage.

-Some people may choose not to use their insurance to pay for testing because the results of a genetic test can affect a person's insurance coverage.
-Instead, they may opt to pay out-of-pocket for the test.
+Some people may choose not to use their insurance to pay for testing.
+Instead, they may opt to pay out-of-pocket for the test or pursue direct-to-consumer genetic testing, if available.
 People considering genetic testing may want to find out more about their state's privacy protection laws before they ask their insurance company to cover the costs.
 (Refer to What is genetic discrimination? for more information.)

 Topics in the Genetic Testing chapter